AdobeDocs/adobeio-events/support/faq.md

 Note you can then use the Journaling API to retrieve events that were published while your webhook was down.

+#### Does every Adobe I/O Events webhook http requests come with a signature?

+Yes, to allow your webhook to reject forged requests, Adobe I/O Events adds a  [`x-adobe-signature`](../intro/webhooks_intro.md#authenticating-events) header to every single Http request it does to your webhook URL (even the first `challenge` GET request)

 #### Do Adobe I/O Events notifications come from a range of static IPs?

 We had a few customers asking this in the context of securing their endpoint;